What Is A Self-Directed 401K?

 Frequently Asked Questions

+Self-directed 401K investment options cover a wide variety of tangible assets.
 Real estate is one of the most popular assets that Accuplan’s clients invest in.
 We also see investments in cryptocurrency, tax liens, private equity, and so much more.
-The list for what is not prohibited by the IRS is much shorter and is found here.
+The list of the IRS’ 401K prohibited transactions is much shorter and is found here.

 The big-name custodians or brokerages you know usually fall under one of three reasons: